symbol/symbol-docs/source/guides/blockchain/getting-the-mosaic-identifier-behind-a-namespace-with-receipts.rst

 Use case
 ********

-|codename| accounts can link registered namespaces to other accounts or mosaics by announcing an :ref:`AliasTransaction <mosaic-alias-transaction>`.
+|codename| accounts can link registered namespaces to other accounts or mosaics by announcing an :ref:`mosaicaliastransaction`.
 This feature allows you to replace long and complex identifiers with short and familiar names for your accounts and mosaics.

 Imagine a ticket vendor sending tickets to their customers on |codename|'s public chain.